Z-MS/z-ms.github.io/src/pages/blog/unit-testing-3.md

 - Separate the tests.
 From what I saw in the docs, I can group similar tests using `describe`.
 - See if there's room for improvement, whether some tests are useless or not.
 - document my library using JSDoc syntax.
-- make it easy to import in my quizzes.
-Jest currently has experimental support for ES6 modules, so I use CommonJS module syntax for the library.
-When I use the library in my quiz apps, I have to change it to ES6 modules.
-It's not too stressful, but it's a bit annoying.
+- make it easy to import the library in my quizzes.
+At the time of writing, Jest has experimental support for ES6 modules, so I wrote the library using CommonJS modules syntax.
+Unfortunately, this means I have to manually convert the imports/exports to ES6 modules syntax when I use it in my quizzes.
+It's not much work, but it's a bit annoying.